ufal/UMR/doc/verbal-constructions.md

 This type also corresponds to `být-011` in PDT-Vallex (i.e., existential and substitute _být_ is not distinguished in PDT-Vallex).

-As for UMR, different types of UMR abstract predicates or other -91 substitutes should be used.
+As for UMR, different types of UMR abstract predicates, other -91 substitutes, or even full verb predicates should be used.

+ * [cs] Jirka je na zahradě.LOC   "George is in the garden." ... ?? `have-place-91` (predicative location)
+ * [cs] Úkol byl na pátek.TOWH   "The assignment was for Friday." ...`???`
+ * [cs] To je pro mě.BEN   "That is for me." ... `???`
+ * [cs] Je pozdě.
+TWHEN cokoliv dělat.
+"It is too late to do anything." ...`???`
+ * [cs] Vystoupení bude bez ohledu na počasí.REG "The performance will take place regardless of the weather." ...`???`
+ * [cs] Zájezd byl prostřednictvím kanceláře.MEANS "The excursion was arranged by the office." ... `???`
+ * [cs] To bylo schválně.CAUS "That was on purpose." ...`???`
+ * [cs] To bylo o chlup.DIFF "That was close." ...`???`
+ * [cs] Chaloupka je jako dlaň.CPR "The cottage is tiny." ... `have-mod-91`
+ * [cs] Tento nástroj je na stáčení.
+AIM vína.
+"This instrument is for bottling wine." ...`???`
+ * [cs] Byli jsme to obhlížet.INTT "We have been to inspect it." ...`???`
+ * [cs] Zahrada je souseda.APP "The garden is the neighbour's." ...`???`

-- Rarely, valency frames with two (or more) arguments come into play, as in:
+Rarely, valency frames with two (or more) arguments come into play, as in:
-       _Rukavice.ACT mu.PAT nejsou._ "The gloves do not fit him."
+* [cs]  _Rukavice.ACT mu.PAT nejsou._ "The gloves do not fit him."  ...`???`

 #### 3. Copula verb